abhisheknaik96/abhisheknaik96.github.io/index.md

 ---

 ## [Work Experience](#work-experience)

+### AlbertaSat
+**Software, Automation, and Testing Team Member; April 2023 – _ongoing_; Edmonton, Canada** <br>

+- [AlbertaSat](https://albertasat.ca/) is University of Alberta’s student group that designs, builds, and operates nano satellites.
+My role is to simulate various operational and safety scenarios of our upcoming satellite to ensure it can robustly achieve all the mission objectives.

 ### Google Research, Brain Team
 **Research Scientist Intern; June 2022 – Sep 2022; Toronto, Canada** <br>